-With more than 100 playgrounds in our 47 square miles (well, technically 46.9 but who’s counting?) there are plenty of places for city kids to play with epic views.
-From the hilltops of Bernal to Eureka Valley to the double playgrounds at the Civic Center, we’ve rounded up our top picks for the best San Francisco playgrounds with a few newly-renovated spots.
+With more than 100 playgrounds in our 46.9 square miles there are plenty of places for city kids to play with epic views.
+From the hilltops of Bernal to Eureka Valley to the double playgrounds at the Civic Center, we’ve rounded up our top picks for the best San Francisco playgrounds with a few brand-new spots.
 Get out there in the fresh air!

 NEWLY RENOVATED: Turk-Hyde Mini Park

 Turk-Hyde Mini Park, an oasis for preschoolers and their parents in the heart of the Tenderloin, re-opened on March 2 with updated play equipment and landscaping, as well as a redesign to make the space more accessible and conducive to gatherings.
 One of four parks in the Tenderloin, this park is an important gathering space for the families living in the area.
 The 6,500-square feet of space includes new plastic and metal play structure, slide, shaded seating and picnic tables.
 You'll also find a gorgeous floral mural by Tenderloin resident Sylvester Guard, Jr. overlooking the park.

 Turk and Hyde Streets